OIDC¶

 Non-standard OIDC Configuration¶

-Non-standard configurations typically occur when customers use Oauth2 for identity authentication.
-However, the Oauth2 protocol does not specify an interface for obtaining account information, leading to significant differences in how user information is retrieved since successful mapping relationships depend on this step.
-Additionally, due to varying interface design rules across different customers, there may be inconsistencies in parameter case styles, which also leads to non-standard configurations.
+Non-standard configurations usually occur because customers use OAuth2 for identity authentication.
+However, the OAuth2 protocol does not specify an interface for obtaining account information, leading to significant differences in this step since successful mapping depends on this information.
+Additionally, due to differing interface design rules on the customer side, there may be inconsistencies in parameter case styles, making it non-standard.

-- Navigate to Manage > Member Management > SSO Management > OIDC > Create Identity Provider;
+- Enter Management > Member Management > SSO Management > OIDC > Create Identity Provider;

 - Click the top-right corner to switch to the standard OIDC configuration page;